junxit/us-congress-bills-116/metadata.md

 - 2019-01-24 — Introduced in House
 - 2019-01-24 — Introduced in House
 - 2019-01-24 — Referred to the House Committee on Natural Resources.
+- 2019-02-12 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2019-06-19 — Committee Consideration and Mark-up Session Held.
+- 2019-06-19 — Ordered to be Reported by Voice Vote.
+- 2019-06-19 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2019-07-22 — Placed on the Union Calendar, Calendar No. 125.
+- 2019-07-22 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-165.
+- 2019-07-22 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-165.